EU says No to patent-free vaccines for Africa

 Despite the disappointment on vaccine patents, AU countries did score a minor win on art-looting, however.

-"Ministers shall ... encourage mutual undertaking for the restitution of cultural assets," the Kigali communiqué said in line with AU proposals.
+"Ministers shall ... encourage mutual undertaking for the restitution of cultural assets," the Kigali communiqué said, in line with AU proposals.

 The same day in the UK, Jesus College in Cambridge agreed to give back a bronze cockerel looted by the father of an alumnus from the Kingdom of Benin more than 100 years ago.